-- retaliation against you for taking CFRA leave (for example, by wrongfully terminating you, or by harassing or discriminating against you).
+- retaliating against you for taking leave by wrongfully terminating you or by harassing or discriminating against you,

 - back pay,